Holiday rentals in Scottish Highlands

 The Scottish Highlands live up to the romantic reputation: Narrow valleys, mysterious lochs, and castle ruins mark the mountainous landscape, where remote villages and coastal fishing ports keep ancient traditions alive.
 If you’re looking for solitude, then you’re sure to find it in the Highlands.
 This rugged region, which comprises the upper half of Scotland’s territory, ranks among the most sparsely populated in the United Kingdom.
 This makes the Highlands’ outdoors the big draw — the largest national park (Cairngorms) and highest peak (Ben Nevis) in the British Isles only add to the adventurous allure.
 Come here for muddy trails to walk, summits to climb, and rivers to paddle.
 Squeeze a stop at the popular Loch Ness into your itinerary.
 At the end of each cold day, you’ll find plenty of old pubs to warm you up.

-When is the best time to stay in a vacation rental in Scottish Highlands?
+The best time to stay in a holiday rental in Scottish Highlands

 The unpredictable Scottish weather is often the subject of lighthearted jokes, though the one about four seasons in a day rings true in the Highlands.
 Due to the varied elevations and microclimates, the weather can change quite drastically in a short drive.
 But mild temperatures and lots of precipitation are common everywhere, so pack layers and a hooded raincoat year-round.